Marquee Moon: Marketing and sales

-Marquee Moon was released on February 8, 1977, in the United States and on March 4 in the United Kingdom, where it was an unexpected success and reached number 28 on the country's albums chart.
+Marquee Moon was released on February 8, 1977, in the United States and on March 4 in the United Kingdom, where it was an unexpected success and reached number 28 on the albums chart.
 The record's two singles—the title track and "Prove It"—both charted on the UK Top 30.
 Its commercial success in the UK was partly fueled by Nick Kent's rave two-page review of the album for NME.

 While holidaying in London after Marquee Moon's completion, Verlaine saw that Television had been put on NME's front cover and notified Elektra's press department, who encouraged the band to capitalize on their success there with a tour of the UK.
 However, the label had already organized for the band to perform on Peter Gabriel's American tour as a supporting act.
-Television played small theatres and some larger club venues, and received more mainstream exposure, but were not well received by Gabriel's middle-American progressive rock audiences, and found the tour unnerving.
+Television played small theatres and some larger club venues, and received more mainstream exposure, but were not well received by Gabriel's middle-American audiences, and found the tour unnerving.

 In May, Television embarked on a highly successful theatre tour of the UK with Blondie as their supporting act.
 They were enthusiastically received by audiences there, and Verlaine said it was refreshing to perform at large theatres after playing smaller clubs for four years.
 He nonetheless felt that Blondie did not suit their show because they were too different artistically, even though both groups had emerged from the music scene at CBGB.
 Blondie guitarist Chris Stein said that Television were "so competitive" and unaccommodating on the tour, and that they did not treat it like a joint effort.
 He recalled one show where "all our equipment was shoved up at the [Glasgow] Apollo and we had like three feet of room so that [Verlaine] could stand still in this vast space."

 By the time of Television's return to the US, Elektra had given up on promoting Marquee Moon, which they dismissed as a commercial failure.
 Marquee Moon sold fewer than 80,000 copies in the US and failed to chart on the Billboard 200.
 The group was dispirited by their inability to meet commercial expectations, which contributed to their disbandment in 1978.